-Bring your transcript, diploma, or your SAT or ACT score report to Room BG-6 on our Main Campus or to any of our Regional Centers and ask for the waiver.
+Bring your transcript, diploma, or your SAT or ACT score report the Transfer Credit and Placement Office (MG-17) on our Main Campus or to any of our Regional Centers and ask for the waiver.

 Scheduling a Placement Test

 You can schedule your placement test through MyCCP after submitting your application for admission.
 Follow these steps to set up your user name, password and placement test: